jcruiz/blog-old/source/_posts/2013-08-30-blogging-like-a-hacker.markdown

 So how all of the above connects with blogging?
 Well, I just told you about my developer journey and where I'm right now so, the following is my new workflow journey for blogging:

-* Bought a domain the content produced from an easy to remember/access point.
+* Bought a domain so my blog was easy to remember/access.
 * Created a [heroku](http://heroku.com) account.
-Heroku allows me to host Ruby applications in their cloud, also it supports Ruby, Java, Node.js, Python, PHP, Clojure and, Scala.
+Heroku allows me to host Ruby applications in the cloud.
+Also, it supports apps from other languages besides Ruby like Java, Node.js, Python, PHP, Clojure and, Scala.
 * Created a [CloudFlare](http://cloudflare.com) account that allows me to provide CDN-type features like caching images and content, which in my case is not critical but having perfomance is great.

-* I'm getting used to not having and IDE or ultra editor to create Java applications or blog posts.
-* I'm changing Java systax for Tritium, Uranium, Javascript, markdown and Sass.
+* I'm learning [Markdown] (http://daringfireball.net/projects/markdown/syntax) which gets used for writing the posts.
+Btw it's awesome!
-* I'm getting used to using GitHub for pushing my code and also pushing my entire blog.
+* I'm learning to use GitHub for source control versioning of my application code and for pushing any changes to the blog to Heroku.
-* And, finally I'm using Heroku to host this blog that you are reading right now

-So yeah, this is one of my new hacking projects....
+* (Future) learn Sass to add customizations to the blog, Jekyll to add internationalization and who knows where this is going to stop....
+I hope never.

+Do you have any suggestions on other things that I should try?